orkes-io/docs/docs/access-control-and-security/rbac-overview.md

 ## Users

-A user represents a human user that interacts with Conductor via Orkes Platform.
+A user represents a human user that interacts with Conductor.
 Users are authenticated using SSO providers or email/password.
 Each user has one or more roles assigned to them.

 ## Groups